Romanian cabbage rolls (sarmale) – a traditional recipe so tasty that it should be on your must try once in a lifetime meal list. Seriously. 👌

 And who would not want to indulge in such deliciousness?

-Does the image above speaks to you?
+Does the “sarmale” picture above speaks to you?
 How about the one below?… 🙂

 Can you perceive the goodness within?
-I tell you, the smell and taste of these cabbage rolls are hard to beat.
+I tell you, the smell & taste of these cabbage rolls are hard to beat.
 Don’t you believe me?
 Cook them and see for yourself.

 I must tell you that it takes some time to complete this recipe.

 But, don’t let that stop you.
 Cook them over the week-end and make a large batch as I do.

 You can even freeze some of them before cooking, to have them ready for another time.